 The NZDF archive is based at Trentham Military Camp and has the 1.5 million personnel files for New Zealanders who have served in our armed forces.

-Recent developments include a state-of-the-art dental centre, and a new purpose-built building to house Network Enabled Army communication testers will be completed in 2018.
+Recent developments include a state-of-the-art dental centre, and a new purpose-built building to house Network Enabled Army communication testers.
 The long-term development of the camp includes improved barracks, headquarters and workshops.